 Requests Members to register experts from underrepresented groups, especially females, from their service for the WMO Experts Network by EC-76 to address the current gender imbalance of the Commission;

-Also requests Members to encourage more women, including younger experts, and other diversity groups volunteering for expert teams, identifying and removing internal barriers and biases [BCT] where needed;
+Also requests Members to encourage more women, including younger experts, and other diversity groups volunteering for expert teams, identifying and removing internal barriers and biases where needed;

-Invites Members to appoint female delegates on their representation to INFCOM; [Argentina]
+Invites Members to appoint female delegates on their representation to INFCOM;

 Also invites Members to increase equitable gender and other diversity group participation in their services;

 Invites P/INFCOM to help broaden membership into the ‘Allyship at Work’ community and to encourage collaboration across INFCOM, SERCOM and the Research Board (RB), to consolidate lessons learned and good practice on gender equality and regional inclusivity from across the commissions, thereby supporting the objective of increased participation of women in all WMO technical commission activities.
-[UK]

 Invites P/INFCOM, in collaboration with P/SERCOM and Chair RB to coordinate a joint recommendation for EC-76 for consideration in finalizing the SO 5.3 to Advance equal, effective and inclusive participation in governance, scientific cooperation and decision-making in the WMO SP2024–2027.
-[UK]

-Invites the Secretary-General to feature gender equity in a special edition of the WMO Bulletin, to publish more exemplars of women engaged in all aspects of WMO activities [Secretariat] on the Gender Equality page of the WMO website and include a selection in a special edition of the WMO Bulletin focused on gender equality.
+Invites the Secretary-General to feature gender equity in a special edition of the WMO Bulletin, to publish more exemplars of women engaged in all aspects of WMO activities on the Gender Equality page of the WMO website and include a selection in a special edition of the WMO Bulletin focused on gender equality.

 _______